 His thesis focused on the use of mesoscopically organized polyelectrolyte-surfactant complexes as templates for directed synthesis.
 This already brought him into contact with Prof. Dr. Markus Antonietti at the Max Planck Institute of Colloids and Interfaces (a new window will open) in 1998.
 After several research stays from this time on, he joined the MPI in 2001 as post-doctoral fellow.
 After less than a year he changed roles, and became group leader within the Colloid Chemistry Department, heading the Ionic Self-Assembly (ISA) group.
 He moved to the Inorganic and Materials Chemistry Section, School of Chemistry, University of Bristol in January 2005 as Lecturer.
 He held the position of Senior Lecturer from 2007-2012, Reader in Materials Chemistry (August 2012 – July 2015), and holds a personal chair as Professor of Materials Chemistry (since August 2015).

-True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Saudi Arabia, Ecuador, Thailand and Pakistan over the years!).
-There is a strong focus on functional supramolecular materials and polymers, and the design, synthesis and application of electroactive aniline-based oligomers and related porous conjugated materials in the group.
-Recent activities also include 3D printing of functional materials and soft devices.
-Activities span from organic synthetic chemistry through to application-driven investigations with industrial partners.
-Further interests include supramolecular functional arrays and perylene-based self-assembled structures.
+True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Turkey, Saudi Arabia, Ecuador, Thailand, Pakistan, Oman and Kazakhstan over the years!).
+There is a strong focus on functional supramolecular polymers, and the design, synthesis and application of electroactive aniline-based porous conjugated materials in the group.
+Further activities also include 3D printing of functional materials for soft energy storage devices.

 See Charl’s LinkedIn page for more details.